 Things To Do Near Devil’s Den in Florida

 The Devil’s Den does not take an entire day to visit.
-Once you’ve completed your dive or snorkeling, you’ll be ready for another adventure.
+You’ll be ready for another adventure once you’ve completed your dive or snorkeling.
 Or, if you’ve decided to stay in the area, here are some other attractions close by that are worth checking out:

 Closing Thoughts

 Devil’s Den Prehistoric Spring is an exciting place to visit.
-Another Atlas Obscura pick – a resource known to travel enthusiasts for highlighting unique things to do worldwide.
-Particularly of interest to those that dive.
+Another Atlas Obscura pick – a resource known to travel enthusiasts for highlighting unique things to do worldwide, particularly of interest to those who dive.
 I’m glad that we experienced this.
 The only drawback is that this is not a day attraction.
 It’s an experience for a couple of hours.
 You get two hours to snorkel, but this is ample time.
 As a result, if you are planning to check this out, I suggest you combine it with another activity or have plans for the rest of your day.

 Here are some of the most popular springs in Florida: